papertank/envoy-deploy/readme.md

 	envoy run deploy

-You can specify the Laravel environment (for artisan:migrate command) and git branch as options
+You can specify the Laravel environment (e.g. for artisan:migrate command) and git branch as options

 	envoy run deploy --branch=develop --env=development